 CWS-ON has received approval from the Pest Management Regulatory Agency (PMRA) to use the glyphosate-based herbicide Roundup® Custom for Aquatic & Terrestrial Use (active ingredient: glyphosate) for this project.
 Application will be conducted by licensed herbicide applicators following all requirements of the Ontario Pesticides Act, the federal Pest Control Products Act, and all other relevant legislation.
-Glyphosate, found in Roundup® Custom, is one of only two herbicides that effectively manages Phragmites, and was selected due to its welldocumented and monitored use in the U.S., as well its use in the Long Point area since 2016.
+Glyphosate, found in Roundup® Custom, is one of only two herbicides that effectively manages Phragmites, and was selected due to its well-documented and monitored use in the U.S., as well its use in the Long Point area since 2016.
 Glyphosate has been shown to be extremely effective in killing Phragmites (>90%), while minimizing impacts to non-target wildlife (Rooney 2017; Breckles and Kilgour, 2018).
 In addition, the formulation of herbicide being used for this project (Roundup® Custom) does not include a surfactant pre-mixed into the container.
 Surfactants help the herbicide adhere to the plant surface, however many commonly used surfactants can negatively affect aquatic organisms.
-Instead, the aquatic-safe surfactant Aquasurf® from Norac Concepts Inc. will be added to the herbicide.
+Instead, the aquaticsafe surfactant Aquasurf® from Norac Concepts Inc. will be added to the herbicide.
 This product has been approved by PMRA and is safe for use in aquatic environments.
 Use of a safe and effective herbicide, in combination with an approved aquatic surfactant, and applied in accordance with label rates by qualified herbicide applicators, will achieve project objectives while minimizing potential harm to SAR and other biota.

 Herbicide will be applied by an applicator licensed by the province of Ontario.
 The applicator conducting all herbicide work will be qualified and specialized in both Phragmites management and in the restoration of native wetland habitats.
 The applicator who has conducted the Phragmites management to date is a professional biologist, trained in SAR identification in the Long Point region.

-Where there are large, dense stands of Phragmites (greater than 7m), herbicide application by helicopter is the preferred method.
-Aerial application is highly efficient for treatment over a large area with high efficacy while minimizing landscape impacts to SAR and other non-target attributes.
-Buffer zones will be established adjacent to Phragmites to prevent harm to non-target species and herbicide is not applied aerially near locations where individual SAR, hibernacula or other sensitive areas have been documented.
 Non-target, non-SAR vegetation existing within dense Phragmites stands would be negatively impacted by application, of herbicide; however, it is uncommon to find native vegetation in these areas and during this time of year.
 Glyphosate is absorbed by the leaves of the plant, and therefore underground native seeds are not impacted, preserving the native seedbank.
-Strict weather and wind conditions are required for aerial application and only contractors experienced with this technique will be used.

-In areas where aerial application is not appropriate (i.e. buffer zones such as property lines and near SAR habitat), herbicide will be applied by hydraulic sprayer affixed to an aquatic track vehicle known as a Marsh Master.
+In 2023, herbicide will be applied by hydraulic sprayer affixed to an aquatic track vehicle known as a Marsh Master.
 A Marsh Master is a lightweight, amphibious vehicle, specialized for use in wetland environments.
 It is slow moving (1-5km/hour) and has minimal landscape impacts, reducing the likelihood of non-target impacts.
-Sprayers may also be from Jon boats to treat Phragmites located in areas adjacent to waterbodies, particularly if there are SAR occurrences preventing aerial application.
+Sprayers may also be from Jon boats to treat Phragmites located in areas adjacent to waterbodies..
 They are also beneficial in accessing sites that are considered too sensitive for land-based vehicle use.
 Herbicide can be sprayed from the boat if the Phragmites is within reach, or staff can treat on foot using the hose and spray wand.
 Finally, backpack sprayers may be used when Phragmites patches are sparse, or near SAR and/or sensitive habitats.
 This enables highly targeted application, avoiding potential impacts to non-target species.